Alfresco/docs-alfresco/content-services/community/config/mobile.md

 All customization uses a JSON file and does not require any code modifications.
 The configuration file is stored in Community Edition.

-> **Note:** Community Edition for Mobile retrieves details from the file using its configuration service.
+> **Note:** Content Services for Mobile retrieves details from the file using its configuration service.
 The service typically retrieves the configuration from the server the app is currently attached to.
 It can also accept configuration from other sources, for example, a client application may provide user configuration options that allow individual users to customize their app.

 ## Configuration file